-173. We are supportive of providing all investor-relevant information in an integrated annual reporting package as this will make disclosures easier to understand and avoid unnecessary duplication.
-Paragraph 78 of the Exposure Draft briefly addresses this issue but it is not very clear.
-We believe the issue of integrated reporting should be expanded upon and given greater prominence.
-Moreover, it may sit better in the section of the Draft Standard dealing with connected information.
+177. We are supportive of providing all investor-relevant information in an integrated annual reporting package as this will make disclosures easier to understand and avoid unnecessary duplication.
+Paragraph 78 of the exposure draft briefly addresses this issue, but it is not very clear.
+We believe the issue of integrated reporting should be expanded on and given greater prominence.
+Moreover, it may sit better in the section of the standard dealing with connected information.